VSS-stack/ScreenMatch/README.md

 # ScreenMatch

 Java study with Alura course

 Objectives:

-- Aprender a consumir uma API HTTP em Java;
+- Learn to consume a HTTP API with Java;

-- Entender como receber e converter dados no formato JSON;
+- Understand how to receve and convert data from JSON;

-- Utilizar a biblioteca externa GSON para fazer serialização e desserialização de dados;
+- Utilize the GSON extern library to serialize and deserialize data;

-- Lidar com erros e tratar exceções;
+- Handling errors and exceptions;

-- Conhecer o pacote java.io para manipulação de arquivos.
+- Knowing the java.io package to manipulate files.